Into The Land Of Shadows

 She pasted a half-smile on her face and turned away.
 “I guess when you know, you know.”
 That was vague.
 She scanned the surroundings.
 A pair of eagles caught a downdraft above them and began to circle in lazy spirals.
 “And why are you looking for Charley?”

 “I guess I shouldn’t be surprised he hasn’t mentioned me.”

 Oh, he’s mentioned you.
 She remembered clearly the few pointed times when Charley had talked about his family.
 He’d been deep in a bottle of whiskey each time and the pain and bitterness when he’d spoken of the brother who had a mean streak and had stolen everything from him after the disappearance—and likely death—of their pa had made Kate realize that the unhappiness she’d felt while with her ma and stepfather didn’t compare to what other people had gone through.

-“We haven’t spoken in over five years,” Ethan continued.
+“We haven’t spoken in over five years,” Mister Barstow continued.
 “I think it’s been long enough, so I came to Flagstaff to try and work out our differences.
 But then, I learned he’d skipped town.
 Any idea why?”